 - Cut out sugar, soya processed foods and high meat consumption.
 These all increase oestrogen levels and inflammation within the body.

 - Eat a mainly organic whole-food diet.
-Eat high plant protein and fats like avocado, coconut, olives, seeds and nuts; high greens; low animal products, grains and fruit.
+Eat high plant protein and fats like avocado, coconut, olives, seeds and nuts; high greens; low grains and fruit.
 Enjoy plenty of berries, sweet potatoes, fish and green juices.
+Make sure all your animal products are free of oestrogen, they will be labeled ”grass fed”, ”pasture reared”, ”grain free” or ”organic”.
+Bone broth is fantastic for gut dysbiosis.

 - Take a good quality omega 3 fish oil to support hormone production and act as an anti-inflammatory (algae oil for strict vegans).

-- Magnesium will help the liver more efficiently metabolize hormones and to prevent spasms and tension in muscles and nerves.
+- Magnesium will help the liver more efficiently metabolize hormones and to prevent spasms and tension in muscles and nerves, helping you reduce pain.

 - Vitamin B6 and B complex with extra panthothenic acid will support ovaries and the adrenal glands.

-- Turmeric or curcumin is a high grade anti-inflammatory and pain killer.
+- Turmeric or curcumin is a high grade anti-inflammatory and fantastic natural pain killer.

 - Natural progesterone cream will balance the oestrogen, keep down inflammation, help to shrink rogue endometrial tissue and support stress.